mikeyzazula/CodeEvalRuby/CodeEvalStringMaskRuby/README.md

 # String Mask Challange

-Take in a string and a binary code, for the corresponding positions if there's 1 the letter is uppercase, if there's a 0 leave the letter untouched.
+Read a line with  a string and a binary code.
+For the corresponding positions if there's a 1 the letter is changed uppercase, if there's a 0 leave the letter untouched.